-Look at the label inside your favourite dress.
+Look at the label inside your favorite dress.

 There's a good chance it says polyester.